A topic from the subject of Medicinal Chemistry in Chemistry.

 Procedure:

 2. Mix in salt and dish soap: Add 1/2 teaspoon of salt and 1/2 teaspoon of dish soap to the strawberry pulp.
-Stir well to combine.
+Stir gently but thoroughly to combine.
+The soap helps break down the cell membranes, and the salt helps to precipitate proteins.

 3. Transfer to a clear container: Pour the mixture into a clear glass or jar.
 Fill the container about halfway.

-4. Add rubbing alcohol: Slowly pour an equal volume of rubbing alcohol into the container.
-The alcohol should form a layer on top of the strawberry mixture.
+4. Add rubbing alcohol: Slowly pour an equal volume of *cold* rubbing alcohol (isopropyl alcohol) down the side of the container, allowing it to form a layer on top of the strawberry mixture.
+Do not mix.

-6. Carefully extract the DNA: Use a pipette or a clean plastic spoon to gently remove the clear layer from the top of the container.
-Transfer it to a new clean container.
+6. Carefully extract the DNA: Use a pipette or a clean plastic spoon to gently remove the cloudy material from the interface of the two layers.
+Avoid disturbing the bottom layer too much.

-7. Strain the DNA: Line a funnel with cheesecloth or a coffee filter.
-Pour the clear layer through the filter into a clean container.
+7. Strain the DNA (optional): If desired, line a funnel with cheesecloth or a coffee filter and pour the collected material through it into a clean container.
+This will help remove any remaining plant debris.

 Results:

 The extracted DNA will appear as a viscous, slightly opaque thread or gel.
-It may be slightly colored depending on the type of strawberry used.
+Its appearance can vary depending on the strawberry variety and the success of the extraction.

 Conclusion:

 This simple experiment demonstrates how DNA can be extracted from plant cells using basic chemical techniques.
-The extracted DNA can be used for further experiments, such as PCR or DNA sequencing.
+The principles involved illustrate the breakdown of cell membranes and the precipitation of DNA using alcohol.
+While not pure, the extracted DNA can be visualized as a result of this relatively simple procedure.

 Share on: